buggyrace/buggy-race-about/docs/teaching/progress.md

 taking notes as they go along, which is what the task texts are doing.
 The two benefits to the students are:

-* writing the notes _at the time they are tackling the task_ means they can remember what they did to solve the problem.
+* Writing the notes _at the time they are tackling the task_ means they can remember what they did to solve the problem.
 This is much harder to do retrospectively.